Megan Connell, PSY.D., ABPP She/Her

 I help people struggling with:

 I offer both in person and online sessions.
-I am licensed in thee states, NC, SC, and WA, and my license is recognized in over 30 states as part of the PsyPact.
+I am licensed in four states, NC, SC, ME, and WA, and my license is recognized in over 40 states as part of the PsyPact.

 More information on my approach to therapy can be found here.